nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 |-- |-- figures/
 |-- doc/

 One could also create lots of subdirectories at once using curly brackets expansions.
+Let's make sure to get it right using `echo` before actually creating the directories.

 ~~~
-echo Experiment-{A,B,C}-master
-echo {01..15}
-# nest these patterns
-echo a{A{1,2},B{3,4}}b
+echo Experiment-{1..15}-master
 ~~~

-Notice that this shortcut using curly brackets does not work in GitBash.

 ~~~
 mkdir temp
 cd temp
 ls
-mkdir dir-{0..10}
+mkdir Experiment-{1..100}-master
 ls
+cd ..
 rm -r temp
 ~~~

 ## Command History

-You can easily access previous commands.
-Hit the up arrow.
-Hit it again.
-You can step backwards through your command history.
+The up arrow will step backwards through your command history.
 The down arrow takes your forwards in the command history.

-* ^-C will cancel the command you are writing, and give you a fresh prompt;
+* ^-C will cancel the command you are writing, and give you a fresh prompt.
 * ^-R will do a reverse-search through your command history.
 This is very useful.

 You can also review your recent commands with the `history` command.
 Just enter: